helm/helm/README.md

 Download a [release tarball of helm for your platform](https://github.com/kubernetes/helm/releases).
 Unpack the `helm` binary and add it to your PATH and you are good to go!
 OS X/[Cask](https://caskroom.github.io/) users can `brew cask install helm`.

+To rapidly get Helm up and running, start with the [Quick Start Guide](docs/quickstart.md).

 See the [installation guide](docs/install.md) for more options, including installing pre-releases.